michellab/Stapline/README.md

 **Molecular Dynamics**

-Contains the SAH-p53 peptide PDB input files and scripts to prepare, run and analyse MD simulations.
+Contains the SAH-p53 peptide PDB input files and scripts to prepare, run and analyse MD simulations, as well MD trajectories and output from helicity analyses.

 ### Citation